THE SUSTAINED COURSE GRANT APPLICATION:

 Under the Sustainable Immersive Learning Course Grant Program, departments and/or colleges may submit proposals to support the following:

 Up to three hours of time buyout for the faculty member leading the project.
 Buyout will support the increased workload for new immersive learning project development and implementation.
 This time buyout will be calculated according to the Time Buyout Policy established by the Sponsored Projects Administration and may be found here.
 Projects will be allowed one buyout per semester when more than one faculty member is working on the project.
 Please add fringe benefits to the buyout section of the budget.
-(Download the budget template for more information.)
+(Download the budget template for more information.
+It also contains an FAQ and additional information.)
 Please note: time buyout cannot result in or be in addition to an overload without permission from the Provost.

 Travel costs for faculty and students to complete the project.